How to add bells and whistles to your show

 Intro and outro music

-Putting music at the beginning and end of your podcast is the simplest way to make it sound professional.
+Adding music to the beginning and end of your podcast episodes is the simplest way to make them sound more professional.

-Your intro music is the first thing people hear and it sets the mood for your show so it’s important to choose a track that fits with the vibe of your content.
+Your intro music is the first thing people hear and it sets the tone for your show so it’s important to choose a track that fits well with your content.

 Stings

-A sting can be as simple as a voicemail from a listener, a grab from a movie, or it could be a mix of music and voice-over where you include a bit of information about your show.
+A sting can be as simple as a voicemail from a listener, a grab from a movie that has relevance to the episode, or it could be a mix of music and voice-over where you include information about your show.

-This can be a great way to break things up, keep things interesting and take care of adminy bits you don’t want to cover in your show like the details of your website or social media handles.
+Adding stings throughout your content can be a great way to break things up, keep your show moving and take care of admin you don’t want to cover in the content like details of your website, email or social media handles.

 Segment intros

-These are similar to stings in that they’re placed in between sections of your podcast but they specifically reference what’s coming next.
+These are similar to stings in that they’re placed in between sections of your podcast but they’re designed to introduce content that’s coming up.

-If you’re doing things regularly on your podcast it’s a nice idea to have a produced segment intro so you can get your audience used to this being a regular part of your show.
+If you’re doing regular segments it’s nice to have a produced intro for these so they sound professional and so you can get your audience used to them being a regular part of your show.

 Sound effects and other audio